ids-s1-20/project-infinite/proposal/proposal.md

 ## 3\.
 Data analysis plan

-The outcome variables will be number of views, comments, and likes; and predictor variables will be category\_id.
+The outcome variables will be the number of views, comments, and likes;
+and predictor variables will be the category\_id.

-We plan to make comparisons on different categories, to research which category generally is the most popular one.
+We plan to compare different categories to understand which category generally is the most popular.

-We are also planning to summarize each video category’s total number of views.
-Besides, we we will also calculate the proportion of comments (comments/views) and the proportion of likes (likes/views).
-Since we believe that apart from having many viewers, a popular video should also receive high proportion of likes as well as comments （the video content should inspire viewers to discuss).
+We are also planning to summarize each videos total number of views.
+Also, we we will also calculate the proportion of comments (comments/views) and the proportion of likes (likes/views).
+Since we believe that apart from having many viewers, a popular video should also receive a high proportion of likes as well as comments （the video content should inspire viewers to discuss).

-We plan to use bar plot to visualize the data, as it can directly and clearly display the comparison between different video types.
+We plan to use a bar plot to visualize the data, as it can directly and clearly coomunicate the comparison between different video types.

-Our exploration theme is to find out the most popular type of video, these statistics analysis should indicate a certain type of youtube video that generally receives most likes, views, and comments, as the most popular type.
+Our exploration theme is to find out the most popular type of video, these statistics analysis should indicate certain types of Youtube video that receives the most likes, views, and comments as the most popular video.

-We expect the video type that has highest likes and comments proportion is the same type, also it has high number of viewers.
+We expect the video type that has the largest number of likes, comments and viewers to be the most popular on Youtube

 ``` r
 USvideos %>%